rskupnik/edgar2/refactor-plan.md

 ## Make TOGGLE use /isEnabled as just another command

 Adjust frontend to new form of dashboard config file.
 DONE?
-NEXT: Remove intervals on unresponsive device?
+Remove intervals on unresponsive device (DONE)?
 Or just delete devices if unresponsive for too long (see other point) Make TRIGGER call the endpoint defined as manual on click.
-Make CAM_SINGLE_IMAGE call the /pic endpoint on interval, same as now, but defined in a different way
+DONE Make CAM_SINGLE_IMAGE call the /pic endpoint on interval, same as now, but defined in a different way DONE

 ## Get rid of getStatus() from DeviceClient

+To do that, we need to get rid of `device.status.params.enabled === 'true'` bit and replace it with an interval call to `/isEnabled`, store the result of that in the responses array and refer to that to enable or disable the checkbox.
+Would be best to update it at once when the value is changed and then overwrite with the response of isEnabled later on.

 ## Get rid of DeviceStatus and everything that uses it